manifold-systems/manifold/docs/manifold-templates.md

 <%@ directive-name [options] %>
 ```

 Here is a summary of all the ManTL directives.
-More detailed descriptions of each follow.
+More detailed descriptions follow.

 <style>
 table {